SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: Analysis

-The following is a question and a solution to it from a student.
-Carefully check whether the solution is correct step by step.
-End your response with your conclusion that starts with "Correct", "Wrong" or "Not Sure".\\ Question: [Question]\\ Solution: [Step 0, Step 1,..., Step n] \end{quote} However, we find the global checker outputs "correct" most of the time and rarely recognizes an error.
-Consequently, its performance in \cref{fig:analysis_1} is very similar to majority voting and in \cref{tab:analysis_2} its accuracy is only higher than random guess (50\%).
-Consequently, LLMs cannot deal with the difficulty of global checking, which makes step checking necessary.
+Similar to the findings of \cite{ling2023deductive}, we find that the global checker outputs "correct" most of the time and rarely recognizes an error.
+Consequently, its final answer accuracies are very close to majority voting~(in \cref{fig:analysis_1}) and its verification accuracy~(55.0\%) is only marginally above random guess~(50.0\%).
+This lack of ability to deal with the difficulty of global checking is what makes step checking necessary.

-\paragraph{Multiple stages vs Single stage} The second question is do we really need to decompose step checking into several stages.
-To answer the question, we design the following prompt to do single-stage step checking. \begin{quote}

-The following is a question and the first a few steps in its solution.\\ Question: [Question]\\ Solution: [Step 0, Step 1,..., Step i-1]\\ Check the correctness of the next step: [Step i]\\ Please consider the information it relies on and check step by step.
-Please end your response with your conclusion that starts with "Correct", "Wrong" or "Not Sure". \end{quote} \Cref{fig:analysis_1} and \cref{tab:analysis_2} show though single-stage step checking is better than global checking, it is still significantly worse than our multi-stage \method.
-It indicates that the difficulty of checking a step is still too much for the LLM, so we need to decompose step checking into a pipeline of easier tasks. \cref{fig:analysis_1}
+\paragraph{Single-stage v.s. multiple-stage step checking} Next, we ask whether we really need to decompose the step checking into several stages?
+To answer this, we design the following prompt to use the LLM directly. \begin{myquote} The following is a question and the first a few steps in its solution.\\ Question: [Question]\quad Solution: [Step 0, Step 1,..., Step i-1]\\ Check the correctness of the next step: [Step i]\\ Please consider the information it relies on and check step by step.
+Please end your response with your conclusion that starts with "Correct", "Wrong" or "Not Sure". \end{myquote}